ResursBank/woocommerce-gateway/readme.txt

 = Upgrading =

 When upgrading the plugin via WordPress plugin manager, make sure that you payment methods are still there.
-If you are unsure, just visit the configuration panel for Resurs Bank once after upgrading since, the plugin are rewriting files if they are missing.
+If you are unsure, just visit the configuration panel for Resurs once after upgrading since, the plugin are rewriting files if they are missing.

 As of v2.2.12, we do support SWISH and similar "instant debitable" payment methods, where payments tend to be finalized/debited long before shipping has been made.
 You can read more about it [here](https://test.resurs.com/docs/display/ecom/CHANGELOG+-+WooCommerce#CHANGELOG-WooCommerce-2.2.12).